Marsh Tit

 - Glossy black 'cap' extending to the nape

-- Small, neat black bib with well-defined edges
+- Small, neat black chin-spot (bib)

 - Uniform brown wings without a pale panel